YoniTi/OWE11-RNA-Seq-Workflow/README.md

 # OWE11 RNA-Seq-Workflow
-A workflow for getting information for genes based on RNA-seq data.
+A workflow for getting information of genes based on RNA-seq data.
 This workflow is build using Snakemake and uses various scripts to gather all requested information.

 ## Get started
 ### Copy this repo in a new directory